 - University Bulletin MA Psychology Program and Course Information

-The Department of Psychology at UMSL offers a program of studies leading to an MA in Psychology with an emphasis in either Behavioral Neuroscience or Industrial/Organizational Psychology.
+The Department of Psychology at UMSL offers a program of studies leading to an MA in Psychology with an emphasis in Behavioral Neuroscience.
 The MA in Psychology is a terminal degree and is separate from the doctoral program.
 The MA program does not offer course work in Counseling or Clinical Psychology and the MA in Psychology does not constitute a license to practice in Missouri or elsewhere as a professional psychologist.
-All programs of study for MA students require the approval of the Director of the Behavioral Neuroscience program or Director of the Industrial/Organization program.

 Emphasis in Behavioral Neuroscience